 For customers who enroll online, please have the e-mail address of your Medical Professional ready.
 When you submit your application, they will receive an email requesting their signature.
 Please alert them that they will be receiving an email from SCE.

 For Customers who are unable to enroll online, please download the application below, print, complete pages 1 and 2, and mail the application to SCE.

 Please note: that a Medical Professional will need to provide a signature on Page 2.

 Mail the completed application to:

 Medical Baseline Department

 Azusa, CA 91702-9954

-All customers who depend upon electrically-operated medical or life-support equipment for survival should be prepared at all times with a back-up power system or other plans necessary to ensure their health and welfare during outages.
-SCE does not provide back-up generation.
+All customers who depend upon electrically operated medical or life-support equipment for survival should always be prepared with a backup power system or other plans necessary to ensure their health and welfare during outages.
+SCE does not provide backup generation.